lupyuen/lupyuen.github.io/src/cbor.md

 Follow the instructions in the Appendix to __build, flash and run__ the LoRaWAN Firmware.

-At the BL602 / BL604 Command Prompt, enter this command
+At the BL602 / BL604 Command Prompt, enter this command...

 ```bash
 las_app_tx_cbor 2 0 1234 2345